nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning" role="alert">

-> :warning: **Warning:** Editing the data file erroneously may result in the entire data becoming unreadable by UDT
+> :warning: **Warning:** Editing the data file erroneously may result in the entire data file becoming unreadable by UDT

 </div>

 ----------------
 # FAQ

+Q: How do I transfer my data to another Computer?
+A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous UDT.

+Q: I edited my data file directly and now the application does not work properly!
+A: Delete the data folder to allow UDT to create a new data file.
+Your previous data has unfortunately been lost to time.

-> Q: Manual insertion of students takes time, is there a faster way to do it?
+Q: Manual insertion of students takes time, is there a faster way to do it?
-> A: We are working on a feature to allow importing of **.csv** files into UDT!
+A: We are working on a feature to allow importing of **.csv** files into UDT!

 ----------------
 ## Command Summary